scimad/scimad.github.io/_posts/2020-02-04-git-is-nice.markdown

 date:   2020-02-04 14:19:00 +0545
 categories: programming tools
 ---
 So, this is about stuff in git that I have liked or learned or may need later in future.
 Git is a huge thing, a huge thing, that many beginners underestimate.
-Even many of us who like to call ourselves programmers actually don’t like going using it nicely.
-But `git` is nice.
-Git to me isn’t something about coding.
+Even many of us who like to call ourselves programmers actually don’t like going deep and using its best.
+But `git` is nice, really!.
+Git to me isn’t something about just coding.
 Somehow to me, it is almost like a life management tool and git usage is a metric of my overall satisfaction of life.

 This post will be an incremental post where I will add things as I learn, like the post on [nvim editor](https://scimad.github.io/programming/editor/2019/08/27/the-vi-editor.html).